 In my reading on this holiday, I too began by thinking I knew what I was doing and why I was doing it.
 Isn't this one of the most predictably enjoyable things I have done on summer vacations through the years?

+Reading as a child and reading as an adult, however, I think I have actually expected more than simple enjoyment.
+Other things happen or don't happen while you read.
+People often don't bother you if you're reading.
+People can wonder less why you're not joining them in activities that they themselves enjoy.
+Some people don't think that a reader needs anything other than space and time alone and a little bit of quiet.
 On the other hand, comments you hear suggest that some people don't think anything particularly important is happening while you read.
 They don't realize that you may be traveling somewhere and trying on worlds and maybe meeting your habitual ideas and finding them simplistic or one-sided.

 But you know that a communication is underway.
 You know that with certain books, certain authors, places inside you are getting attention that they may not have gotten in years.